sinzlab/mei/README.md

 pip install neuro-mei
 ```

-If you want to install from source from a different branch, for example `inception_loop`, you can also install by doing:
+If you want to install from source from a different branch, for example the `inception_loop` branch, you can run the following command:

 ```python
 pip install git+https://github.com/sinzlab/mei.git@inception_loop